bitofbinary/bitofbinary/content/2023-01-02-year-ahead.md

 tags = ["self-reviews"]
 +++

 New Year resolutions are dumb.
 I made them for many years to witness them crumble within the first few days.
-They are the wrong device to use for mmmm! anyhting.
+They are the wrong device to use for mmmm! anything.
 With that in mind, I write these notes to myself.
 You and me already know that these are resolutions in disguise.
 Old habits die hard.

 ## Learning